wotbrew/relic/doc/expr.md

 # Expressions

-As relic supports conditions and computation via various [relvar](relvar.md) statements, it needs to support a form of computation expression.
+As relic supports conditions and computation via various [query](query.md) operations, it needs to support a form of computation expression.

 Your options are: